 Interstate 26 generally stays west of Columbia, serving commuting interests from Irmo to the northwest and south Lexington County.

-Interstate 26 cuts a swath from the Northwestern Piedmont region of South Carolina to the Atlantic Coastal Plain.
+Interstate 26 angles southeast from Upstate South Carolina to the LowCountry and the Atlantic Coastal Plain.
 The freeway serves Charleston at the eastern terminus, linking it with the capital city and the Greenville/Spartanburg area (in conjunction with Interstate 385) before leaving the state en route to Asheville, North Carolina and the Tri-Cities of Tennessee.
 The highway carries four lanes for the most part, with exceptions through the Columbia and Charleston areas.

 The first stretch of Interstate 26 opened in 1960.5